-Prior to his service on the Hill, he was a senior leader at the Computer Sciences Corporation where he planned and executed several nationwide U.S. Navy community outreach engagements.
-For the past 35 years, Mr. Slavonic has held various civilian senior level positions in the communications industry and held positions with broadcasting and print organizations.
+Prior to his service on Capitol Hill, Washington, Distict of Columbia, he was a senior leader at the Computer Sciences Corporation where he planned and executed several nationwide U.S. Navy community outreach engagements.
+For the past 40 years, Mr. Slavonic has held various civilian senior level positions in the communications industry and held positions with broadcasting and print organizations.
 He was also president of Flagbridge Strategic Communications, a consulting company focused on strategic communications and leadership development programs.
 He has written two books on leadership development and co-authored a book on American Olympian Jim Thorpe.

 Mr. Slavonic also served as the Executive Director of the Jim Thorpe Association and Oklahoma Sports Hall of Fame.
 In this role he oversaw the annual presentation of the Jim Thorpe Award which is given annually to the “outstanding defensive back” in NCAA (Division I) football.
 His interest in sports lead him to become a minority partner with the Oklahoma City CAVALRY, a professional basketball team in the Continental Basketball Association (CBA) league, which won the CBA championship in 1997.

 Mr. Slavonic retired from the U.S Navy/Navy Reserve after a 34-year career.
 He began by enlisting as a Seaman Recruit and concluded a distinguished career attaining the rank of Rear Admiral.
 During his Navy career he held four command assignments, served in combat deployments to Vietnam, Operations Desert Shield/Desert Storm, and Operation Iraqi Freedom.
-His final assignment was as the Navy’s Sixth Special Assistant to Chief of Information (CHINFO) and Director of Public Affairs Program (Reserve).
+His final assignment was as the Navy’s sixth Special Assistant to Chief of Information (CHINFO) and Director of Public Affairs Program (Reserve).
 He also served as the co-chair for the design and building of the USS Oklahoma Memorial at Pearl Harbor to remember the 429 sailors and marines who served aboard the battleship and lost their lives on December 7, 1941.
 His service awards include Bronze Star Medal (two awards), Legion of Merit Medal, Presidential Unit Citation, Combat Action Ribbon and many other service and campaign medals.

-Mr. Slavonic earned a Bachelor of Science degree from Oklahoma State University and Master of Education from the University of Central Oklahoma, where he was recognized with the Distinguished Alumni Award.
+Mr. Slavonic earned a Bachelor of Science degree from Oklahoma State University and M.Ed. from the University of Central Oklahoma, where he was recognized with the Distinguished Alumni Award.